ToodleTM/toodle/README.md

 The second requirement we ask is that the engine should be unit tested.
 We won't ask for 100% coverage because that makes no sense but to be added to the Toodle library you'll have to put some effort in testing the engine.
 We can help a bit if you think we can be of assistance, and there's already plenty of engine testing in the project's tests =).

 # What do I need to run this ?
-This is an app based on a MEAN stack, so you'll need a machine with: NodeJS, bower and MongoDB installed globally.
-If you mean to run the app in "development" mode, I suggest you use grunt (and grunt-cli !) to easily have an up and running server.
+This is an app based on a MEAN stack, so you'll need a machine with: NodeJS, bower (not mandatory, build / deploy scripts should be enough) and MongoDB installed globally.
 If what you're looking for is a packaged application to run I suggest to make the configuration adjustments needed (like mongodb connection settings) and then run the _scripts/appPackager.sh_ script (from the project root), it should package/minify/whatever the server and app in a ready-to-use _dist_ directory.
 To be able to run the packager script you'll first need to download [Google's closure compiler](https://developers.google.com/closure/compiler/) ([link to the latest version](http://dl.google.com/closure-compiler/compiler-latest.zip)) when you've got the Closure Compiler jar, you can pack your application using :